-This reservoir will ensure that the Town of Yadkinville will have an adequate water supply, during drought conditions.
-The reservoir will also ensure a clean water supply in the event that South Deep Creek were to be contaminated for any reason.
+The Town Reservoir will ensure that the Town of Yadkinville will have an adequate water supply, during drought conditions.
+The reservoir will also ensure a clean water supply in the event, that South Deep Creek were to be contaminated for any reason.